carpit680/openbot-docs/docs/01-Giraffe/01-Assembly/Follower/01-Overview.md

 - **Easy Assembly:** A comprehensive yet small Bill of Materials (BOM) with a detailed assembly guide.
 - **LeRobot Integration:** Allows you to teleoperate and teach Giraffe with our servo-less Leader Arm.
-- **ROS2-Native Control:** Preconfigured packages for simulation, visualization, trajectory planning, and hardware bring-up.
+- **ROS2-Native Control:** Pre-configured packages for simulation, visualization, trajectory planning, and hardware bring-up.
 - **Sensory Extensibility:** Optional integration with Intel RealSense off-the-shelf webcams for eye-in-hand or eye-to-hand setup configurations.